jjsanderson/MetroClock/README.md

 The Pi Pico W has an RTC, which can be (and, here, is) set to sync to [waves hands vaguely] something, once a network connection is made.
 Converting times is not, however, as straightforward as one expects.

-`RTC` reports time tuples in a sequence passed down from some specific hardware implementation some times ago; the internal `time.now()` call returns a different a similar tuple but in a different order; `datetime` isn't available; converting tuples using `mktime()` seems to fail if the tuple is passed between functions first (?!).
+`RTC` reports time tuples in a sequence passed down from some specific hardware implementation some times ago; the internal `time.now()` call returns a similar tuple but in a different order; `datetime` isn't available; converting tuples using `mktime()` seems to fail if the tuple is passed between functions first (?!).
 Ugh.

 My solution here is to: